Sub-Rural Fringe

 Inherited Character

-A later development, also related to the provision of recreational facilities for workers in the steel industry, was the redevelopment of the land within the ‘Roundwood, Rawmarsh, Recreational’ character area.
+A later development, also related to the provision of recreational facilities for workers in the steel industry, was the redevelopment of the land within the ‘Roundwood, Rawmarsh Recreational’ character area.
 Between 1967 and 1983 an area of strip enclosure countryside was converted to a golf course and sports fields.
 The site is between the former British Steel complex of Aldwarke / Roundwood and dates to a period in which there was considerable investment in both sites following the 1967 nationalisation (Munford 2003, 86-90).
-The HEC data records record fragmentary legibility of earlier field boundaries across this character area.
+The characterisation data records fragmentary legibility of earlier field boundaries across this character area.

 Later Characteristics

-These landscapes are now reaching a mature state and are likely to remain generally stable for some time, as despite the contraction of the local industrial base they continue to serve large populations with valued amenities.
+These landscapes are now reaching a mature state and are likely to remain generally stable for some time as, despite the contraction of the local industrial base, they continue to serve large populations with valued amenities.

-Areas within this Zone
+Character Areas within this Zone

-• ‘Valley Park and East Herringthorpe Cemetery’
+• Valley Park and East Herrignthorpe Cemetery (Map)

 Bibliography